 Equity investments provide higher expected returns than do bonds, so one might anticipate that better-educated households would earn higher returns than their lower-educated counterparts.
-Yet such differences in financial holdings are insufficient to generate observed wealth inequality patterns; for instance, Venti and Wise (2001) reported that including controls for stock ownership contributed little to explaining the dispersion of wealth across households: that is, adding "investment choices" as controls (in addition to lifetime earnings) reduced the unconditional standard deviation of wealth at retirement by only 8 percent, at the margin.
-Accordingly, if the differential take-up of sophisticated products is to account for more of wealth inequality, modelers must allow for the possibility that returns are persistently heterogeneous across households in a predictable way.
+Yet such differences in financial holdings are insufficient to generate observed wealth inequality patterns; for instance, Venti and Wise (2001) reported that including controls for stock ownership contributed little to explaining the dispersion of wealth across households.
+That is, adding "investment choices" as controls (in addition to lifetime earnings) reduces the unconditional standard deviation of wealth at retirement by only 8 percent, at the margin.
+Accordingly, if the differential take-up of sophisticated products is to account for a larger share of wealth inequality, researchers must allow for the possibility that returns are persistently heterogeneous across households in a predictable way.
 In fact, there is evidence that financial knowledge is positively associated with investment returns.
-For example, Grinblatt, Ikäheimo, Keloharju, and Knüpfer (2013) explored the link between cognitive functions (IQ), business education, and investment performance in a Finnish data set.
-They reported that higher-IQ investors were less likely to pay high mutual fund fees, and business education also played an important role in investment performance.
-Lab experiments by Choi, Laibson and Madrian (2010) found that people who deemed themselves more financially knowledgeable did elect lower fee investment options than their counterparts, a finding confirmed in other studies examining fees and retirement saving (Hastings, Mitchell and Chyn, 2011).
+Lab experiments by Choi, Laibson, and Madrian (2010) found that people who deemed themselves more financially knowledgeable did elect lower fee investment options than their counterparts, a finding confirmed in other studies examining fees and retirement saving (Hastings, Mitchell, and Chyn 2011).
 Jappelli and Padula (2013) cited additional evidence on the relationship between interest rates and proxies for financial literacy.
-They estimated Euler equations showing that consumption growth was positively related to financial literacy.
-Most importantly, Jappelli and Padula (2013) showed that those who answered more financial literacy questions correctly got higher returns on their saving, evidence corroborated by self-reported information on what interest rates people thought they could earn.
-Using administrative data from a large financial institution, Clark, Lusardi, and Mitchell (2014) found that more financially knowledgeable investors earned higher expected risk-adjusted returns on their 401(k) accounts than those with little financial knowledge; their advantage was an annual 130 basis points.
-Defihard, Georgarakos, and Inderst (2013) reported that financially sophisticated individuals were able to earn more on their saving accounts by placing money on online accounts, providing additional evidence that those with higher financial sophistication generated better returns on their assets.
+Most importantly, they showed that those who correctly answered more financial literacy questions got higher returns on their savings, evidence corroborated by self-reported information on what interest rates people thought they could earn.
+Using administrative data from a large financial institution, Clark, Lusardi, and Mitchell (2014) found that more financially knowledgeable employees earned higher expected risk-adjusted returns on their 401(k) accounts compared to those with little financial knowledge.